slbrimble/Optimal-Play-Pig/README.md

 ## Description
 The repository contains three main directories:
 - `source`: This directory contains the source code of the algorithms implemented based on the article [*Optimal Play of the Dice Game Pig*](https://cupola.gettysburg.edu/csfac/4/).
+It has four main modules:

+> `piglet.py`: Implements the class `Piglet` which obtain the optimal policy for the pig game for a given target.
+>
+>  `pig.py`: Implements the class `Pig` which obtain the optimal policy for the pig game for a given target.
+>
+> `visualisation.py`: Uses previous modules to generate all the figures in the article [*Optimal Play of the Dice Game Pig*](https://cupola.gettysburg.edu/csfac/4/)
+>
+> `simulation.py`: Generate a simulated competition to compare given strategies in the pig game, in particular, the optimal policy obtained by value iteration and the *hold 20* policy.

-- `notebooks`: Here, you can find the Jupyter notebooks that explains the use of the source code and reproduce the plots in the review article you could find in the `report` directory.
+- `notebooks`: Here, you can find some Jupyter notebooks that explains the use of the source code.

-- `report`: In this directory, you find the review article in the style of the [ReScience C journal](https://rescience.github.io/) with the results of our reproducibility study.
+- `report`: In this directory, you find the review article in the format of a Jupyter notebook in the style of the [ReScience C journal](https://rescience.github.io/) with the results of our reproducibility study.

+- `images`: Here, you can find some images produce by the notebook in the `report` directory.
+These images are our reproductions to the ones in the article [*Optimal Play of the Dice Game Pig*](https://cupola.gettysburg.edu/csfac/4/).

 ## Contributing